$50 Off Any Repair

 Toilet Problem Areas

-To understand how your toilet runs into problems, you first need to know how the mechanism works.
+To understand why your toilet has problems, you first need to know how the mechanism works.

 When you flush your toilet by pushing the handle down, it opens a valve at the bottom of the water tank.
 The open valve lets water flow into the toilet bowl to refill it.

-The water that fills the inner bowl pushes waste into the drainpipe that runs through the floor.
+The water in the inner bowl pushes waste into the drainpipe running through the floor.
 As the water tank empties, a fill valve opens up to add more water to the tank.

-If any of these parts malfunction, they cause common issues like refusal to flush or a running toilet.
+If any of these parts malfunction, they can cause common issues such as a toilet that won’t flush or a running toilet.

 Below are some of the most common issues and how you can repair them: